 St. Kate’s strengthened its commitment to excellence in healthcare education in September 2007 with the launch of the Henrietta Schmoll School of Health.
 The School’s ambitious mission aims to reshape the education of healthcare professionals at all degree levels.

-St. Catherine University became Minnesota's newest university on June 1, 2009.
+St. Catherine University became a university on June 1, 2009.
 The change reflected St. Kate’s transformation into the comprehensive institution it is today — with four schools and three colleges — and our vision to move from a regional presence to national and international pre-eminence.
 In the thirty years leading up to the change enrollment more than doubled, from just over 2,000 students at the baccalaureate level, to nearly 5,000 students in programs ranging from associate to doctoral.

 Throughout our history, the fundamental platform on which St. Kate's was built — our mission, our heritage and our reputation for academic excellence — remains.